Protecting and developing a common.

 Advocacy documents

-Find two advocacy documents aimed at briefing candidates to the European elections about Free Software :
+Find two advocacy documents we published for the 2009 campaign, aimed at briefing candidates to the European elections about Free Software :